Dinno-DEV/leafboard/feature_documentation/feature_planned/components/WindowHeader.md

 # Do
 - contains soundboard & settings switcher
-- contains window resizing settings
+- contains window mode settings
 - contains app name and version
 - can be used to drag window around
 - handle the minimize